 NHS England will publish its Workforce Equality and Inclusion data across all protected characteristics annually on 1 July and we aim to present the data in a user friendly and transparent way.
 This helps us to use the data to make improvements and also assists applicants or health and social care partners to develop their understanding of our workforce and leadership.

-NHS England is required to publish, on an annual basis, details of the organisations gender pay gap under the requirements of the Equality Act 2010 Act (Gender Pay Gap Regulations) 2017.
-The NHS England Gender Pay Report uses snap shot data as at 31 March 2017 and details the six specific measures and the work that is being undertaken to address the gap.
+This report provides details of NHS England’s gender pay for 2018 under the requirements of the Equality Act 2010 Act (Gender Pay Gap Regulations) 2017 and details the six specific measures and the work that is being undertaken to address the gap.
+The Gender Pay Gap Report for 2017 is also available.

 The Facility Time Publication report provides details of NHS England’s facility time reporting, under the requirements of the Trade Union (Facility Time Publication Requirements) Regulations 2017.